juancarlosbaezpozos/Pluralsight_player/README.md

 Pluralsight Offline Player source code.
-Next coomits will be to avoid video encryption.
+Next commits will be to avoid video encryption.